moloco/docs/van-sdk/android.md

 - COMPLETE_TUTORIAL

 ### DataMap
 Users may send additional information using a `Map<String, Object>` that can be used for user tracking and targeting.
-DataMap is used as an argument for both `MolocoVAN.sendEvent()` and `MolocoVAN.sendCustomEvent()` functions as descripbed later below.
+DataMap is used as an argument for both `MolocoVAN.sendEvent()` and `MolocoVAN.sendCustomEvent()` for providing more information about an event.

 ```java
 Map<String, String> dataMap = new HashMap<String, String>();